MaterializeInc/materialize/doc/user/content/transform-data/patterns/temporal-filters.md

 This function returns Materialize's current virtual timestamp, which attempts to keep up with real time as data is processed.
 Applying a temporal filter reduces the working dataset, saving memory resources and focusing results on the recent past.

-Here is a typical temporal filter that considers records whose timestamp is within the last 5 minutes.
-We call this a **sliding window**.
+Here is a typical temporal filter that considers records whose timestamps are within the last 5 minutes.

 ```sql
 WHERE mz_now() <= event_ts + INTERVAL '5min'